regnaio/udp-ws/README.md

 As quoted in [Gaffer On Games](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/),

-<em>“I feel what is needed is a UDP version of WebSockets.
+<em>“I feel what is needed is an UDP version of WebSockets.
 That’s all I wish we had.”</em> - Matheus Valadares, creator of [agar.io](https://agar.io/)

 [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) is built on TCP.
 UDP preferred over TCP for networking in realtime multiplayer games.
 See why this is according to [Gaffer On Games: Deterministic Lockstep](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).